 The Remuneration Committee’s responsibilities include determining the remuneration of the executive directors, reviewing the design of all share incentive plans and determining each year whether awards will be made, and if so, the overall amount of such awards, the individual awards to executive directors and the performance targets to be used.

-- Country of incorporation and operation
+- Country of Incorporation and main country of operations

 Country of Operation